notsafety/js-validator/README.md

 ## Questions or feedback?

-You can either open an issue here on GitHub, or [Message Me](https://m.me/vickom.morozov).
+You can either open an issue here on GitHub.
 Validator for Email, DNI, IBAN, Password Complex, Username, Hex, Credit Cards